Grandbrain/StdEx/README.md

 # Welcome to StdEx project!

-[StdEx](https://github.com/Grandbrain/StdEx) is an extension of the standard C++ library.
+[StdEx](https://github.com/Grandbrain/StdEx) is an extension of the standard C++ library with the useful classes and functions.
 This library includes powerful and lightweight classes and functions to simplify the development of complex projects.
 The library uses the new features of modern C++ standards and can be used with most modern compilers.

 ## Contribute